ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 all probabilities to 1 (or another constant).

 **Specification:**
-A table with three columns, "Left Record ID", "Right Record ID", and "Probability".
+A table with five columns: "Left Record Dataset", "Left Record ID", "Right Record Dataset", "Right Record ID", and "Probability".
-Left Record ID and Right Record ID are not permitted to be equal to one another in any given row.
+It is not permitted for Left Record ID to equal Right Record ID *and* Left Dataset to equal Right Dataset in any given row.
-Rows should be unique (i.e. multiple rows with the same Left Record ID *and* Right Record ID would not be permitted).
+The combination of the four columns besides Probability should be unique (i.e. multiple rows with the same Left Record Dataset, Left Record ID, Right Record Dataset, and Right Record ID would not be permitted).
-The Left Record ID value should be alphabetically before the Right Record ID value in each row.
+The Left Record Dataset value should be alphabetically before (or equal to) the Right Record Dataset value in each row.
+In rows where Left Record Dataset and Right Record Dataset are equal, the Left Record ID value should be less than the Right Record ID value.
-(This ensures each pair is truly unique, and not a mirror image of another.)
+(These two rules ensure each pair is truly unique, and not a mirror image of another.)
 Each value in the Probability column must be between
 0 and 1 (inclusive).